macmillanpublishers/Word-template/README.md

 Quick menu items ('Attach template' and 'View Macros' buttons) load along with the Global template at startup

+Can also deploy to a Mac via Self Service, "Macmillan Style Templates & Macros" in Digital Workflow category, or via standalone .pkg from repo: MacmillanStyle+MacroTemplate_052714.pkg

 **Client installation: PC**

 *macmillan.dotm* goes here:  C:\ProgramData\MacmillanStyleTemplate\macmillan.dotm